Anglo-Saxon runic rings: Kingmoor Ring

 The final ᛏᚨᚿ tol is written on the inside of the ring.
 The inscription amounts to a total of 30 signs.

 Where k is the late Futhorc calc rune of the same shape as Younger Futhark Yr, and the s is the so-called "bookhand s" looking similar to a Younger Futhark k, ᚴ.

 Linstock Castle Ring

-A ring made of agate, perhaps dating to the 9th century, found before 1824.
-Now British Museum ring catalogue no. 186.
+A ring made of agate, perhaps dating to the 9th century, was found before 1824.
+It is now British Museum ring catalogue no. 186.